pycountry/pycountry/README.rst

 Historic Countries (ISO 3166-3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section includes former countries as per ISO 3166-3.
+This section includes former countries as per `3166-3 <https://en.wikipedia.org/wiki/ISO_3166-3>`_.
 These are countries that have been dissolved but are still relevant historically.

 The `historic_countries` database contains former countries that have been removed from the standard and are now included in ISO 3166-3, excluding existing ones: